 “Er…flu,” he said quickly.
 “It’s really quite bad.
 She’s all…er…pale…and feverish.”

 “I should go and see her,” Rowena muttered anxiously.
 “Catching the flu at this time of year can be very dangerous!”

 “No!”
 Godric said quickly, darting in front of her again.
 “You don’t want to do that!”

 “What do you mean?”

 “Er…” He stammered, glancing away.
 “Contagious!”
-He said, a little more loudly than he’d meant to, making her stare.
+He said, a little more loudly than he’d meant to.
 “It’s very contagious and you could catch it.
 Why put yourself at risk?”

 “I’ll keep you company if you like,” he suggested, after a short pause.
 “If that’s alright with you.”

 “Of course it is,” she said, looking up the stairs one more time.